If you want to attempt a Mod Podge table project, check out this collection of 13 great ideas. They’re all unique – which one will you try?

 Have you ever Mod Podged a table?
 Re-doing furniture is pretty much my most favorite thing ever, and I don’t get to do these projects nearly as much as I like.

 My apartment is small, but soon I’m going to be moving into a new space which will allow me to makeover as much furniture as I want!
 I’m going to start with a large desk table first, and I can’t wait.

 To get inspired, I put together this roundup of Mod Podge table projects.
 I’m not sure which one I’ll use yet, but I’ll let you know when I figure out what I’m doing.

-In the meantime, I think you should attempt a Mod Podge table too.
-You’ll need ideas, so click through the slideshow below to see my picks.
-I think you’ll like them!
+In the meantime, I think you should attempt a Mod Podge table as well.
+You’ll need ideas, so scroll down to see my picks.
+I think you’ll like them/

 How to Re-Do a Table with Mod Podge